fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 Notable changes:
 - Faster: it does not read all file content into memory, which is vital for big g-code files;
 - Easier installation: image size should only be specified in slicer's printer settings and the script accepts PNG and JPG;
-- More information on thumbnail: print duration, used filament weight, used filament length and model height;
+- More information on thumbnail: print duration, used filament weight, used filament length, model height and filament cost can be added to image and you can specify what should be specified in each corner;
 - Better texts quality: texts added after image resizing, font size and texts positions adjusted automatically;
 - Adjust g-code so completed percentage and remaining time are displayed correctly under the thumbnail (you need to tick "Support remaining times" checkbox in Printer Settings);
 - Adjust original image that is displayed in Klipper UI (light and dark themes both supported);
-- Supports PrusaSlicer and OrcaSlicer (the later one needed some additional tweaks to all above works).
+- Supports PrusaSlicer and OrcaSlicer.

 ## Installation